mckayc/task-donegeon/src/content/HelpGuide.md

     -   **All Activity View:** Available to {admin}s and {moderator}s, this view shows a combined feed of all user activities within the current scope.

 **Functional Specification:**
 - The **"Recent Activity"** widget on the {link_dashboard} and the **"My Activity"** view on the {history} page should display the **exact same information and event types**.
-The only functional difference is that the dashboard widget is limited to displaying events from the last few days.
+- The only functional difference is that the **"Recent Activity"** widget on the dashboard is limited to displaying events from the **last 7 days**.
-- The {history} are designed to be a granular log. **Every step of a process is recorded separately.** For example, when a {task} that requires approval is completed, a "Submitted" entry is created.
-When an {admin} later approves it, a second, distinct "Approved" entry is created, providing a full audit trail.
+- The main **{history} Page** is paginated, allowing users to browse through their entire history.
+It also features a powerful filtering system, allowing users to show or hide different types of events.

 **Event Breakdown:**
 Each entry in the {history} represents a specific event: